 Anything by Werner Herzog or the Coen Brothers.
 1970's Thrillers (Klute, The Parallax View, All The President's Men).
 Sideways (and anything else starring Paul Giamatti).
 Guillermo Del Toro movies (Pan's Labyrinth etc).
 Stand By Me (a film that can reduce an SAS Commando to tears).
 David Fincher and David Lynch.
 Steve Martin and John Candy movies (yes, even the crappy family ones).
 Zombie Films.
 Silent comedies (Buster Keaton etc).
 Obscure BFI Documentaries.
 And Radio 5's film reviews with Kermode and Mayo is essential listening......

 Steinbeck; Murakami; Bellow; Proust; Cervantes; Hesse; Carver; Iain Sinclair; Auster; Blake.
 Books on Arctic exploration, Alchemy, Beekeeping, and comedians' autobiographies (they usually always make great writers).

-Not a fan of Dan Brown, celebrity/sports biographies, or anything written by the presenters of Top Gear.
+Not a fan of celebrity/sports biographies, or anything written by the presenters of Top Gear.
 Anything highbrow and unusual (mainly fiction) floats my boat.

-4)Family + friends (predictable, I know, but it's a bit cold NOT to include it just because I'm trying too hard to be quirky on a dating site).
+4)Family + friends (predictable, but it's a bit cold not to include it just because I'm trying too hard to be quirky on a dating site).

 5)Pen and paper.